 Many visitors to this wonderful island never experience its undiscovered side, but on this tour we feel we have created a superb balance of interests ranging from a wonderfully varied history, unique scenery and atmospheric old towns, all in an ideal destination in which to relax.

 A Maltese we once met, remarked that the island is like an extended family, which may be a romantic vision, but often that’s just the way it is!

 The price of this holiday is per person based on two people sharing a twin room.
-Single rooms are subject to availability at a supplement of £89 per person in the Golden Tulip Vivaldi and are £359 per person in the Le Meridien.
-The price includes return flights to Malta, airport departure taxes, seven nights with breakfast and dinner, return transfers, all tours as mentioned, ferry to Gozo, all entrance fees, executive coach travel and the services of a Riviera tour manager.
-Where hotels feature a swimming pool, pools are open in the summer months weather permitting.
+Single rooms are subject to availability at the relevant supplement.
+Please see hotel information for details.
+The price includes return flights to Malta and transfers, airport departure taxes, seven nights’ accommodation with breakfast and dinner, all tours as mentioned, all local accommodation taxes, executive coach travel and the services of a Riviera Travel tour manager.

-Not included: Should you wish to visit to the Hypogeum on a free day, you must book well in advance on the internet site http://www.heritagemalta.org the cost is €30.
+Should you wish to visit to the Hypogeum on a free day, you must book well in advance on the internet site.
+The cost is approximately €30.
 Sundays will always be a free day unless your tour departs on a Saturday or Sunday, in which case Friday will be the free day.
-Please note that due to a conservation project at the Hal Saflieni Hypogeum, the site will be closed to the public from January 2016 until approximately 1st June 2016.

 Dear Riviera Travel.
 I have recently returned from your Undiscovered Malta trip departing 19th June.
 The Air Malta flights were on time; the staff and accommodation at the Golden Tulip Vivaldi was excellent (worth paying extra for...